 2. Cheiraoba Festival

-One of the most popular Manipur festivals, Cheiraoba is celebrated on the 1st day of Sajibu month (March-April).
+One of the most famous festivals of Manipur, Cheiraoba is celebrated on the 1st day of Sajibu month (March-April).
 This is also known as Spring Festival in Manipur.
 During this festival, people dress up in traditional outfits, visit friends and relatives, exchange greetings and gifts and cook local delicacies.
-The regional goddess Sanamahi is also worshipped during Cheiraoba festival.
+The regional goddess Sanamahi is also worshipped during Cheiraoba festival of Manipur.

 Key attractions: People climb up Cheiraoching hill top, located in Imphal during this festival.
 Local folks believe that climbing this hillock signifies the rise of human civilisation.